Skip to main content

 Food allergies and certain medical conditions can affect what a student is able to eat safely.
 If your child has a food allergy or special dietary need, please let us know so we can work with you to provide safe meals at school.

-If your child needs a meal modification that changes the standard school meal pattern, we will need a written medical statement from a qualified medical professional.
-This may include a physician, nurse practitoner, physician assistant, or registered dietitian, and it should list the foods to avoid and appropriate substitutions.
+If your child needs a meal modification that changes the standard school meal pattern, we will need a Medical Plan of Care for School Food Service form from a qualified medical professional.
+This may include a physician, physician assistant, CRNP, Dentist, or registered dietitian, and it should be fully completed.

 In some cases, simple substitutions can be made within the regular meal pattern without a medical statement.
 However, documentation from a medical professional helps us ensure we are meeting your child’s needs safely and correctly.